mohamedtareq24/DSP_Custom_AXI_IPs/docs/FIR/Readme.md

 # SOFTWARE
-A Unit test software is being developed to fully test the FPGA implementation of the filter using SDK The software will include the   `AXI stream FIFO` driver along with basic Memory Mapped using `xil_io.h` operations for configuring the Filter and generating the input noisy data and reading the filtered data using the ILA
+A Unit test software is being developed to fully test the FPGA implementation of the filter using SDK The software will include the   `AXI stream FIFO` driver along with basic Memory Mapped using operations `xil_io`  for configuring the Filter and generating the input noisy data and reading the filtered data using the ILA